 Barrier Curb and Gutter

-This type of curb is most commonly used to control the perimeter of the road pavement.
+This curb type is most commonly used to control the perimeter of the road pavement.
 This type of curb is commonly used as a barrier between vehicles and certain spaces.
 Such as sidewalk, can be done in stores, parking spaces, etc. Barrier curbs are usually made using cement concrete.

 4. Slanted Curb and Gutter